fons/cl-mongo/README.md

 <p><br>[Generic function]<br><a class=none name='mongo-swap'><b>mongo-swap</b> <i>left right</i> =&gt; <i>result</i></a>
 <blockquote><br>

-Swap the connections identified by the name left and right.
-Typical use would be like (swap-connection :default :alt.
-After the function call :default will refer to the connection previously referred to with &#039;alt.
-The default connection is returned by (mongo) and is the default used in the api
+Swap the names of the left and right connections.
+Typical use would be `(mongo-swap :default :alt)`.
+After the function call :default will refer to the connection previously referred to as :alt.
+A connection named :default is returned by `(mongo)` and is the default used in the api.
+The connections are returned in the order they were passed in (but with the names swapped between them).
+To re-open a connection you can say `(mongo-close (mongo-swap :default (mongo :host &lt;newhost&gt; :portid &lt;portid&gt; :name :temp)))` and a new default connection is registered.

 </blockquote>